Chart Color Schemes

 Marks Point is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of February 2026, the estimated population of Marks Point is around 1,918.
-This reflects an increase of 57 people since the 2021 Census, which reported a population of 1,861.
-The growth can be inferred from AreaSearch's estimate of the resident population at 1,899 in June 2024, along with 18 validated new addresses since the Census date.
-This results in a population density ratio of 2,018 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Marks Point's growth rate of 3.1% since the census is comparable to its SA3 area's growth of 4.1%.
-The primary driver for this growth was overseas migration, contributing approximately 67.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the estimated population of Marks Point as of February 2026 is around 1,918.
+This reflects a growth of 57 people since the 2021 Census, which reported a population of 1,861.
+The increase is inferred from an estimated resident population of 1,899 in June 2024 and 18 new addresses validated since the Census date.
+This results in a density ratio of 2,018 persons per square kilometer.
+Marks Point's growth rate of 3.1% since the census is close to the SA3 area's growth of 4.1%.
+Overseas migration contributed approximately 67.0% of overall population gains recently.

 Frequently Asked Questions - Population